Bali Travel Guide

 Hipster Canggu is lesser-developed than neighbouring Kuta and Seminyak, and its beaches have more of a wild beauty.
 Just inland, narrow lanes are lined with artisan shops and yoga studios, surrounded by rice fields dotted with luxe villas.

-Bali is synonymous with laid-back beach living, and some of the finest strands can be found wrapping around the tranquil island of Nusa Lembongan.
+Bali is synonymous with laid-back beach living, and some of the

 The east-coast towns of Amed and Padang Bai are lined with powdery beaches and, just off shore, some of the richest sea life around.
 Don a mask and delve underwater among colourful tropical fish and shimmering coral reefs.